ICS491TeamLucio/lucio.github.io/index.md

 ### Initial User Study

 We used an online user study survey to find what people thought of our app @ https://goo.gl/forms/dKtHRmHfRl8KPUMC3

-So far as of May only 5 particpates tested our app and filled out the survey.
-After reviewing the results we realized that there was one joker who gave us odd responses, however we did take into consideration that at least one or two people would fool around.
+So far as of May only 5 participants tested our app and filled out the survey.
+After reviewing the results, we realized that there was one joker who gave us odd responses, however we did take into consideration that at least one or two people would fool around.

-As shown in the image below, participates could only fill out the form if they tested the app and used their UH google account to log in and take the survey.
-Each particpate could only fill out the survey once.
+As shown in the image below, participants could only fill out the form if they tested the app and used their UH google account to log in and take the survey.
+Each participant could only fill out the survey once.

 <img class="ui image" src="../images/initialstudy1.png">

 Would you use this app if you carpooled?

-Out of 5 of the participates only one said no. So this states that at least one person has either a better carpool app to use or wouldn't use an app to find someone to carpool with.
+Out of 5 of the participants only one said no. So, this states that at least one person has either a better carpool app to use or wouldn't use an app to find someone to carpool with.

 <img class="ui image" src="../images/initialstudy2.png">

-We're happy to announce that all five particpates would recommend the app to others.
+We're happy to announce that all five participants would recommend the app to others.

 <img class="ui image" src="../images/initial study 3.png">

 What did you find good about the app?

-Apparently our general functions and UI interface was easy to use.
-Somoene also just liked the idea of using a carpool app.
+Apparently, our general functions and UI interface was easy to use.
+Someone also just liked the idea of using a carpool app.

 <img class="ui image" src="../images/initial study 4.png">

 What did you find bad about the app?

-One participant stated that "I don't want to meet random people," it's hard to state if they were serious or not however our inital concept of creating this app is to find "someone" to carpool with.
+One participant stated that "I don't want to meet random people," it's hard to state if they were serious or not however our initial concept of creating this app is to find "someone" to carpool with.
 If we could easily find a friend or family member to carpool with we wouldn't have created this app in the first place.

 Another participant stated that the landing page background isn't too aesthetically appealing.
 After thinking about it, I could understand where this person was talking about.
 Having a background of traffic isn't a pretty sight, something like the picture of the campus of UH.

-"Nothing works yet", and "Needs some minor improvements on other functions", unfortunetly this is a bit too vague on what parts the participant is talking about.
+"Nothing works yet", and "Needs some minor improvements on other functions", unfortunately this is a bit too vague on what parts the participant is talking about.

 <img class="ui image" src="../images/initial study 5.png">

-What woud you include in the app?
+What would you include in the app?

-Participates stated they would perfer to include more images or a GPS or google map in the app.
+Participates stated they would prefer to include more images or a GPS or google map in the app.

 <img class="ui image" src="../images/initial study 6.png">